continuedev/continue/sync/src/README.md

 ### How it works

-> Important definition: a _tag_ is a (workspace, branch) pair that uniquely identifies an index.
+> Important definition: a _tag_ is a (workspace, branch, provider_id) pair that uniquely identifies an index.
 Since we use content-based addressing within the index, much of the data is shared for efficiency.

 The output of the sync_results function is a list of 4 lists of tuples.
 Each tuple contains a file path and a hash of the file contents.
 The 4 lists are: